Entre correr y vivir

-Entre correr y vivir, is a Mexican television series produced by Julián Antuñano for Azteca 7.
+Entre correr y vivir, is a Mexican telenovela produced by Julián Antuñano for Azteca 7.
 The series premiered on October 22, 2016, is also available on the Blim platform.
 The series is based on the lives of the brothers Ricardo and Pedro Rodríguez de la Vega, famous drivers of the Formula 1 in the 60's.

 The series is starring Vadhir Derbez as Rodrigo Hernández, Diego Amozurrutia as Guillermo Aldana, Alejandro Camacho as Mateo and Sofía Sisniega as Camila.